The One Thing Every Stock You Own Should Have…

 Take auto manufacturer General Motors (NYSE: GM), for example.
 The stock currently trades around $57 per share.
 Its forward price-to-earnings ratio of about 9 looks like a “deal” — on the surface.
 But investors should proceed with caution.
 The automaker’s debt has ballooned to $110 billion, up from $12 billion in 2010 when it exited bankruptcy.
 It has a massive pension liability, and to top it off, the company has been heavily involved in subprime auto loan lending.

 In short, the future doesn’t look great for General Motors.
-But for the sake of argument, let’s say that the company combats these major concerns and gets back on track, but it takes ten years to do so.
+But for the sake of argument, let’s say that the company combats these major concerns and gets back on track, making you 30%.
+But it takes ten years to do so.
 All of a sudden that 30% upside over ten years doesn’t look so appealing.
 Especially when you could be invested elsewhere that could possibly get you 30% in a year or two.

 A major mistake of many investors is ignoring the time aspect involved with investing.
 The opportunity cost of holding an investment that squeaks out a meager 30% in 10 years can be devastating to building long-term wealth.

 Granted, it’s hard to say for certain when any investment will reach its full potential.
 The hope, naturally, is the sooner, the better.

 When researching my next investment idea I begin with the typical financial route.
 That is examining financial statements, reading through SEC filings, discounting future cash flow, comparable analysis, and so forth.
 But while I’m doing this research there’s always one thing that I’m always looking out for.
 It’s not a special line item you’ll find on a company’s balance sheet or anything of that nature.
 What I’m looking for is essentially a rogue wave that could disrupt my or any other analyst’s model.

 What A Catalyst Is, And How It Makes Investors Rich